moehriegitt/hob3l/README.md

 There are not enough tests.

-The tests that exist often only test a lack of a crash or assertion failure, but whether the algorithm works correctly then needs to be inspected by a human.
+The tests that exist often only test for absence of a crash or assertion failure, but whether the algorithm works correctly then needs to be inspected by a human.